 Five numerical modelling schemes, which are lumped-mass stick model (LMSM), elastic solid-based finite element model (ESM), multi-layer shell model (MLSM), full 3D finite element model (3D FEM), and beam-truss model (BTM), for using in the seismic performance evaluation of NPP structures are briefly reviewed in this paper.
 The advantages and limitations of each model are demonstrated.
 LMSM is the most simplified approach for structural modelling of NPP structures.
 However, it is normally used for linear analyses, and is not able to simulate the local behaviours and vertical responses of the complex structures such as reactor containment buildings or auxiliary buildings.
 3D FEM is the most sufficient method for nonlinear seismic response analyses.
 Nevertheless, this approach is very time-consuming and costly computation.
-Meanwhile, ESM is only used for linear analyses of NPP structures.
+Meanwhile, ESM is only used for linear analyses.
+Finally, MLSM and BTM are recommended as practical and efficient models for nonlinear analyses of NPP structures.